Top

 • Urine

-When a police officer has lawfully arrested you for DUI they are required to advise you of these tests by reading or reciting the "implied consent notice."
-If you then refuse to submit to testing you could be subject to further penalties including a mandatory license suspension.
+When a police officer has lawfully arrested you for DUI, they are required to advise you of these tests by reading or reciting the "implied consent notice."
+If you then refuse to submit to testing, you could be subject to further penalties, including a mandatory license suspension.

 The state of Georgia does not allow drivers to consult an attorney before making a decision about these tests.
-It is imperative that you contact Crawford and Boyle, LLC as soon as possible to begin building your DUI defense.
+It is imperative that you contact Crawford and Boyle, LLC, as soon as possible to begin building your DUI defense.

-Georgia DUI Penalties
+DUI Penalties in Georgia

-Our Gwinnett County criminal defense lawyers are former prosecutors with more than 50 combined years of experience working DUI cases.
+Our Gwinnett County criminal defense attorneys are former prosecutors with more than 50 combined years of experience working DUI cases.
 We use this experience to provide quality defense for clients facing these kinds of charges, including first DUI offenses, subsequent offenses, felony DUI, underage DUI, and DUI drugs.
 We also handle severe DUI-related matters, such as vehicular homicide and serious injury by vehicle.

 The penalties for your first DUI conviction may include: